meshchenko/react-firebase-chat/README.md

-# react-firebase-chat
-Online chat based on react and firebase
+## Online chat with React and Redux